Curvature homogeneous hypersurfaces in space forms: Compatibility analysis

 and four functions $t_0, t_1, t_2$, and $t_3$, whose exterior derivatives are expressed explicitly in terms of $\omega_1, \omega_2$ and $t_0, t_1, t_2$, and $t_3$.
 In addition, it is easy to check that the structure equations are satisfied by our choices.

-By a theorem of \'Elie Cartan \cite{ca0}, if these explicit formulae for the exterior derivatives imply that $\d(\d t_k) = 0$ for $k=0,1,2,3$, then, for every set of constants $r = (r_0,r_1,r_2,r_3)$, with $r_0\geq1$ and $r_0>1$ if $c=1$, there will exist a surface $V_r$ and a point $p_r \in V_r$, unique up to local diffeomorphism fixing $p_r$ such that, on $V_r$, there exist a coframing $\omega_1, \omega_2$ and smooth functions $t_0, t_1, t_2$, and $t_3$ such that $t_k(p_r) = r_k$.
+By a theorem of \'Elie Cartan \cite{ca0}, if these explicit formulae for the exterior derivatives imply that $\d(\d t_k) = 0$ for $k=0,1,2,3$, then local solutions exist in the following sense: for every set of constants $r = (r_0,r_1,r_2,r_3)$, with $r_0\geq1$ and $r_0>1$ if $c=1$, there exist a surface $V_r$ and a point $p_r \in V_r$ such that, on $V_r$, there exist a coframing $\omega_1, \omega_2$ and smooth functions $t_0, t_1, t_2$, and $t_3$ such that $t_k(p_r) = r_k$.
+Moreover, such a surface $V_r$ is unique up to local diffeomorphism fixing $p_r$.
 Thus, if the $\d^2 = 0$ identity were to hold formally for this system, there would be a 4-parameter family of germs of `solution manifolds' to these differential equations.
 However, it turns out that $\d^2 = 0$ is not an identity for this system.

 Of course, we know that we must have $\d(\d \omega_1)=\d(\d\omega_2) = 0$ and $\d(\d t_0) = \d(\d t_1) = \d(\d t_2) = 0$, because we used those equations to find the formula for $t_{ij}$, but we have not checked whether $\d(\d t_3)$ vanishes.
 In fact, it turns out that the above formulae imply